Boults Green Farm: Identification: Farm and road names

 The A533.
 This road bordering the farm follows the route of the Spann Smithy to Talk Turnpike Road, built about 1788 and improved in 1802.

 Boults Green Farm, also known as Bolts Green Farm or Boults Green House.

 Various suggestions are made as to the etymology and origin of the name of the hamlet.
 The most likely is that a person named Boult, Bolt or Butt owned or lived here in the unrecorded past.
 The surname Boult is thought to have originated in Auvergne in France.
-Boult may have been a local surname since a Sarah Boult, nee Berrington, is recorded as having died 19 May 1761 at Creswallshaw in Betchton parish.
+Boult may have been a local surname since a Sarah Boult, née Berrington, is recorded as having died 19 May 1761 at Creswallshaw in Betchton parish.
 Or, Bolt may come from the Anglo-Saxon word, bold, meaning a small farm.
 Or, it may be connected with bolt, being another name for an arrow, perhaps arrows having been made here, or archery practised here.
 Also, butt, as in the place where archery is practised.
 The Middle English word "butt" referred to an abutting strip of land, and is often associated with mediaeval field systems.
 In Cheshire "Green" in rural place names often referred to a level farmed area, as opposed to forest, woodland, heath, moss or river meadow.

 Colley Lane.
 Of uncertain origin, a person named Colley may have lived here.
 Colley or Colly can mean dark, black, or to blacken.
 This narrow lane that twists down to the Drumber Brook was, perhaps, once through dense woodland with a muddy crossing of the Drumber, giving rise to the name of the lane.